ARM-software/ethos-n-driver-stack/README.md

 Arm NN and the Arm NN Android neural networks driver are external downloads and links are provided below.
 All other components are part of this driver stack release.

-## Platform requirements
+## Target platform requirements

 Your (target) platform must meet specific requirements to run the Ethos-N NPU driver.
 Your platform must have:

 * An Armv8-A application processor.
 * An Arm Ethos-N NPU.
 * At least 4GB of RAM.
-* At least 5GB of free storage space.
+* At least 16GB of free storage space.

 ## Secure mode